mistercherryy/TrackingProject/README.md

 # TrackingProject

-The project files includes the tracking system.
+The project files include the tracking system.
 Receive the data from Vive Tracker and monitor it via console.